handeyeco/fun-with-midi/README.md

     }
   }

-  // ...same for the other buttons...
+  // ...similar for the other buttons...

   // watch for changes to edit mode and update LEDs if (old_RV1_edit_mode != RV1_edit_mode) {